 Boliden is currently in process of updating the previously reported grades and tonnages under the FRB Standard with new estimates, which will review and if necessary re-classify and re-define Mineral Resource grades and tonnages as presented in the "Table of Mineral Resources" for the Kristineberg Mine.
-On-going work includes an update to the A-Zone.
-A planned update to the Raimo mineralisation as well as the Silver Zone will be completed during 2020.
+Ongoing work includes an update to the Silver Zone Mineral Resource with a planned update to Raimo, B-Zone and L-West this year.